mitmedialab/2024-MIT-IAP-ComputationalLaw/README.md

 ------------------------------------

-> **To participate in this and future events on these topics, including the periodic "IdeaFlow" series of discussion sessions, request an invitation at: [https://forms.gle/DB4oBQvYL5ZEXbRq9](https://forms.gle/DB4oBQvYL5ZEXbRq9)**
+> **To participate in this and future laww.MIT.edu events on these topics, including the periodic "IdeaFlow" series of discussion sessions, request an invitation at: [https://forms.gle/DB4oBQvYL5ZEXbRq9](https://forms.gle/DB4oBQvYL5ZEXbRq9)**

 --------------------------------------